Pho3b/tiny-logger/README.md

 ## Tiny Logger

-A lightweight logging library with standard logging methods, supporting customizable log levels, color-coding, and optional date/time formatting.
+A lightweight Golang logging library, supporting customizable log levels, color-coding, optional date/time formatting, and some more.

 ### Usage